skellis46/slipbox/two women dancing.md

 To recognise that the real struggle for screendance practitioners is not between no-tech analogue dancing and the algorithms of social media platforms, but "within the realm of possibilities"[@feenberg-2000-essentialism p.301] opened up by this exchange, this social dance, this elemental friendship I witnessed.

+>These operations challenge our elemental right to the future tense, which is the right to act free of the influence of illegitimate forces that operate outside our awareness to influence, modify, and condition our behavior.
+We grow numb to these incursions and the ways in which they deform our lives.
+We succumb to the drumbeat of inevitability, but nothing here is inevitable.
+Astonishment is lost but can be found again.[@zuboff-2019-age Chapter 6.VI The Power of the Unprecedented: A Review, n.pag.]

+> These new architectures feed on our fellow feeling to exploit and ultimately to suffocate the individually sensed inwardness that is the wellspring of personal autonomy and moral judgment, the first-person voice, the will to will, and the sense of an inalienable right to the future tense.
+That we vibrate to one another should be a life-enhancing fact, but this third modernity amplifies our mutual vibration to an excruciating pitch.
+In the milieu of total instrumentation, it is less that we resonate to one another’s presence and more that we drown in its inescapability.[@zuboff-2019-age Chapter 15.IV The Third Modernity of the Hive n.pag.]

+Zuboff describes how young people "are the spirits of a Christmas Yet to Come.
+They live on the frontier of a new form of power that declares the end of a human future, with its antique allegiances to individuals, democracy, and the human agency necessary for moral judgment.
+Should we awaken from distraction, resignation, and psychic numbing with Scrooge’s determination, it is a future that we may still avert."[@zuboff-2019-age Chapter 16.V Homing to the Herd n.pag.]

+My point here is to point to a different future.
+Hidden.
+But not in plain view.
+But see Zuboff here -- there's something more than hiding.
+Underground is not the anwer.

+> hiding risks becomes an adaptation when it should be a rallying point for outrage. _These conditions are unacceptable.
+Tunnels under this wall are not enough.
+This wall must come down._ [@zuboff-2019-age Chapter 17.III Every Unicorn Has a Hunter n.pag.]

+> The greatest danger is that we come to feel at home in glass life or in the prospect of hiding from it.
+Both alternatives rob us of the life-sustaining inwardness, born in sanctuary, that finally distinguishes us from the machines.
+This is the well from which we draw the capacities to promise and to love, without which both the private bonds of intimacy and the public bonds of society wither and die.
+If we do not alter this course now, we leave a monumental work for the generations that follow us.
+Industrial capitalism commandeered nature only to saddle the coming generations with the burden of a burning planet.
+Will we add to this burden with surveillance capitalism’s invasion and conquest of human nature?
+Will we stand by as it subtly imposes the life of the hive while demanding the forfeit of sanctuary and the right to the future tense for the sake of its wealth and power?[@zuboff-2019-age Chapter 17.III Every Unicorn Has a Hunter n.pag.]

+McLuhan's 'global village' (1964) – what kind of village is this?

+> The complexities of social media ought to prompt deep reflection on what we all owe to the future, and how we might discharge this debt.[@jacobs-2018-tending n.pag.]

+> The problem comes when, by living in conditions of such dependence, you forget that there’s any other way to live—and therefore cannot teach another way to those who come after you.
+Your present-day social-media ecology eclipses the future social-media ecology of others.[@jacobs-2018-tending n.pag.]

+> Scholars, I might add, who, through their scholarship, can be accountable to the future—who, to borrow a phrase from W.H.
+Auden, can “assume responsibility for time.”[@jacobs-2018-tending n.pag.]

+> As much as networked technology has dismantled and distributed power in more egalitarian ways, it has also extended and obscured power, making it less visible and, arguably, harder to resist.[Astra Taylor, in @jacobs-2018-tending n.pag.]

+ > Training young people how to live and work extramurally—to limit their exposure to governance via terms of service and APIs—is a vital hedge against this future.[@jacobs-2018-tending n.pag.]

+> For Projectors and futurists, “all the grand perfect dreams of the technologists are happening in the future, but nobody is there.”
+Their imagined world is devoid of actual persons and much of the rest of Creation as well.15 But if one is not to be a Projector, what better attitude might one have toward the future?
+For Berry, the vital distinction is between projecting and promising: “The ‘projecting’ of ‘futurologists’ uses the future as the safest possible context for whatever is desired; it binds one only to selfish interest.
+But making a promise binds one to someone else’s future.”
+It is this distinction that points us toward means of fulfilling Jonas’s “imperative of responsibility.”[@jacobs-2018-tending n.pag.]

+- maybe use language of my promise to the future

 ## Hidden in the future

 _In which I zoom out into the future to remember a screendance and consider what it might mean for those of us here in the present._